Gaussian approximation for Extreme Points in Laguerre tessellations: Abstract

 \section{Abstract}

-In this article, we consider three particular models of Poisson-Laguerre tessellations, namely $\beta$-, $\beta'$- and Gaussian-Voronoi tessellations.
-The tessellations are constructed based on inhomogeneous Poisson point processes in space-time $\R^d\times \R$, where some of the points of the process give rise to a cell in $\R^d$ (extreme points), while the others produce an empty cell.
+We consider Gaussian approximation in three particular models of Poisson-Laguerre tessellations, namely, the $\beta$-, $\beta'$- and Gaussian-Voronoi tessellations.
+The tessellations are constructed based on inhomogeneous Poisson point processes in space-time $\R^d\times \R$, where some of the points of the process give rise to a cell in $\R^d$, known as extreme points, while the other points produce an empty cell.
 Using the notion of region-stabilization, we derive quantitative central limit theorems with presumably optimal rates of convergence for the number of extreme points of $\beta$-, $\beta'$- and Gaussian-Voronoi tessellations in a growing window $W_n=[-n,n]^d$ as $n\to\infty$.
+Our bounds improve and extend previously known results by Schreiber and Yukich (2008) for the $\beta$-model, and are the first quantitative results for the $\beta'$- and Gaussian models.